No Place to Call Home

 - Trim Size: 6.000in x 9.000in

-A tale of love, loss, identity, and belonging, No Place to Call Home tells the story of a family who fled to the United Kingdom from their native Congo to escape political violence under the dictator, Le Maréchal.
-Their young son Jean starts at a new school and struggles to fit in.
+A tale of love, loss, identity, and belonging, No Place to Call Home tells the story of a family who fled to the United Kingdom from their native Congo to escape the political violence under the dictator, Le Maréchal.
+The young son Jean starts at a new school and struggles to fit in.
 An unlikely friendship gets him into a string of sticky situations, eventually leading to a suspension.
 At home, his parents pressure him to focus on school and get his act together, to behave more like his star-student little sister.

 —Malu Halasa, author of Mother of All Pigs